 logout_session_supported

 OPTIONAL.
-Boolean value specifying whether the OP can pass a sid (Session ID) query parameter to identify the RP session at the OP when the logout_uri is used.
+Boolean value specifying whether the OP can pass a sid (session ID) query parameter to identify the RP session at the OP when the logout_uri is used.
 If supported, the sid claim is also included in ID Tokens issued by the OP.
 If omitted, the default value is false.

-The sid (Session ID) value used in ID Tokens and as a logout_uri parameter has the following definition:
+The sid (session ID) claim used in ID Tokens and as a logout_uri parameter has the following definition:

-sid (Session ID)
+sid (session ID)

 OPTIONAL.
 String identifier for a Session - a pairing of an OP to a User Agent or device for a logged-in End-User.
 Its contents are unique to the OP and opaque to the RP.
 It MUST have sufficient entropy to prevent collisions between Session IDs generated by different OPs and to prevent it from being guessed by potential attackers.
 Its syntax is the same as an OAuth 2.0 Client Identifier.